Busy Mums always feel guilty about the food they give their little ones. Do they have enough fruit?

 As a backup, I decided to invest some time in reaching out to ready meals.
 I am not a ready meal lover; however, I opt for the odd pack now and then, although usually from Cook when in an emergency.
 Yet, on this occasion, I was shopping to stock up the fridge/freezer, you know, for those “Shit!
 I forgot *he/she* was coming round after school” kind of scenarios.

-After long consideration of some supermarket favourites, I was pleased to be offered Annabel Karmel’s older child range as my boys are 9 and 7 years old.
-The only place I found an extensive choice of this range is Waitrose; however, the selection changes weekly, as do prices and special offers within the range.
+After long consideration of some supermarket favourites, I was pleased to be offered Annabel Karmel’s; however, the only place I found an extensive choice of this range is Waitrose; however, the selection changes weekly, as do prices and special offers within the range.

 Josh, age 9